dwesterwick/SPTQuestingBots/README.md

 * **bot_spawns.spawn_initial_bosses_first**: If initial bosses must spawn before PMC's are allowed to spawn.
 This does not apply to Factory (Day or Night).
 If this is **false** and **bot_spawns.advanced_eft_bot_count_management=false**, initial PMC spawns may prevent some bosses (i.e. Rogues on Lighthouse) from spawning at the beginning of the raid.
 This is **false** by default and assumes **bot_spawns.advanced_eft_bot_count_management=true**.
 * **bot_spawns.advanced_eft_bot_count_management**: If **true**, this enables code that tricks EFT into thinking that bots generated by this mod are human players.
 This makes EFT ignore bot caps (both total and zone-specific) for PMC's and player Scavs generated by this mod.
 This is **true** by default.
 * **bot_spawns.bot_cap_adjustments.enabled**: If bot caps should be modified (**false** by default assuming **bot_spawns.advanced_eft_bot_count_management=true**).
-* **bot_spawns.bot_cap_adjustments.min_other_bots_allowed_to_spawn**: PMC's and player Scavs will not be allowed to spawn unless there are fewer than this value below the maximum bot count for the map.
+* **bot_spawns.bot_cap_adjustments.min_other_bots_allowed_to_spawn**: PMC's and player Scavs will not be allowed to spawn unless there are fewer than this value below the bot count for the map.
 For example, if this value is 4 and the maximum bot cap is 20, PMC's and player Scavs will not be allowed to spawn if there are 17 or more alive bots in the map.
 This is to retain a "buffer" below the maximum bot cap so that Scavs are able to continue spawning throughout the raid.
 This is **2** by default.
-* **bot_spawns.bot_cap_adjustments.add_max_players_to_bot_cap**: If this is **true** (which is the default setting), the maximum bot cap for the map will be increased by the maximum number of players for the map.
+* **bot_spawns.bot_cap_adjustments.add_max_players_to_bot_cap**: If this is **true** (which is the default setting), the bot cap for the map will be increased by the maximum number of players for the map.
 This is to better emulate live Tarkov where there can still be many Scavs around the map even with a full lobby.
-* **bot_spawns.bot_cap_adjustments.max_additional_bots**: The maximum bot cap for the map will not be allowed to be increased by more than this value.
+* **bot_spawns.bot_cap_adjustments.max_additional_bots**: The bot cap for the map will not be allowed to be increased by more than this value.
 If this value is too high, performance may be impacted.
 This is **5** by default.
-* **bot_spawns.bot_cap_adjustments.max_total_bots**: The highest allowed maximum bot cap for any map.
+* **bot_spawns.bot_cap_adjustments.max_total_bots**: The highest allowed bot cap for any map.
 If this value is too high, performance may be impacted.
 This is **26** by default.
 * **bot_spawns.limit_initial_boss_spawns.enabled**: If initial boss spawns should be limited (**true** by default).
 * **bot_spawns.limit_initial_boss_spawns.disable_rogue_delay**: If the 180-second delay SPT adds to Rogue spawns on Lighthouse should be removed.
 This is **true** by default.
 * **bot_spawns.limit_initial_boss_spawns.max_initial_bosses**: The maximum number of bosses that are allowed to spawn at the beginning of the raid (including Raiders and Rogues).
 After this number is reached, all remaining initial boss spawns will be canceled.
 If this number is too high, few Scavs will be able to spawn after the initial PMC spawns.
 This is **14** by default.